datfinesoul/aws-sso-roller/README.md

   ./aws-sso-roller.bash
 ```

-### Using a namespace ini with addtional profile settings
+### Using a namespace `.ini` with additional profile settings

 If `NAMESPACE` for example is set to `xyz`, creating a `${HOME}/.aws_sso_roller/xyz.ini`
-file, allows you to populate other CLI settings for each profile in that namespace.
+file, allows you to populate other [CLI settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings) for each profile in that namespace.

 eg.
 ```ini